ZhianMai/Multi-threading-in-Java/README.md

 #### 1.1.6 Async Thread with return value: Callable & FutureTask :link:[link](src/johnston/thread/basic/creation/CallableThread.java)
 Async thread: thread that runs async task, and supports return result.
 Basic Thread class and Runnable interface do not support return value on run() method.
-- <i>Callable</i> interface: has only one method named call() which is like run() method in Runnable but can return value.
+- <i>Callable</i> interface: has only one method named call() which is like run() method in Runnable but can return value and throw exception.
 Callable object cannot be the target of Thread instance.
 - <i>FutureTask</i> class: the connection between Callable interface and Thread instance.

+#### 1.1.7 Async Thread with return value: Callable & FutureTask :link:[link](src/johnston/thread/basic/creation/ExecutorPool.java)
+Using <i>Executors</i> factory can create a thread pool.
+The thread pool can run Runnable thread or Callable thread.

+The thread pool can better manage multi running threads, including limiting maximum concurrent threads, and utilize system resources.

 <br />